Master integrals for ${\cal O}(\alpha \alpha_s)$ corrections to $H \to ZZ^*$: Introduction

-The standard technique of evaluating multi-loop Feynman diagrams consists of first obtaining the set of master integrals using integration-by-parts identities (IBPs) \citep{TKACHOV198165,CHETYRKIN1981159}, setting up a system of differential equations for the master integrals and finally solving the differential equations using appropriate boundary conditions~\cite{KOTIKOV1991158,2003,Remiddi:1997ny,2000,doi:10.1142/S0217751X07037147,2013MWZ,2013,2015}.
-In general, solution of an epsilon-factorized system of differential equations can be written in terms of iterated integrals.
+The standard technique of evaluating multi-loop Feynman diagrams consists of first obtaining the set of master integrals using integration-by-part (IBP) identities \citep{TKACHOV198165,CHETYRKIN1981159}, then setting up a system of differential equations for the master integrals, and finally solving the differential equations using appropriate boundary conditions~\cite{KOTIKOV1991158,2003,Remiddi:1997ny,2000,doi:10.1142/S0217751X07037147,2013MWZ,2013,2015}.
+In general, {after bringing the system of differential {equations} into an epsilon-factorized form}, their solutions can be written in terms of iterated integrals.
 The iterated integrals with rational integrands can be expressed in terms of Goncharov polylogarithms \citep{10.1007/978-3-0348-9078-6_31,Goncharov:2001iea,2000HP}.
 However, the presence of multiple square roots in the system of differential equations poses technical challenges in the analytic computations of these master integrals \citep{Heller:2019gkq, Besier:2020hjf}.